great-expectations/great_expectations/docs/reference/data_context_reference.rst

       data_asset_type:
         class_name: PandasDataset

 Note that the datasources section *includes* all defined generators as well as specifying their names.
+See :ref:`custom_expectations_in_datasource` for more information about configuring datasources to use custom expectations.

 Data Documentation
 =====================